cmaliwal/ColossusCoinXT/I2PD_Setup_Usage.md

 You only need to go through this for the server/MN.
 Client nodes have their local destinations craated as temporary ones, and those change on each run (can't be persisted accrosss sessions, not w/o some code adjustments, it'll be available for client/server mix nodes).

+# Server (regular-non-MN) Setup

+**Note: this isn't verified yet, I'll try that soon.**
+It should be doable to just fill in the `bind` parameter (and possibly `externalip`) in the ColossusXT.conf - and leave out all the MN specifics.
+That way we should have a 'server' tunnel set up (with a visible public destination) w/o all the MN extra work.
+Yet to be tested and confirmed.

 # Firewalls, Other Setup

 Nothing to do here.
 No firewall setup is needed (except if wishing to improve performance and for public nodes as per the official documentation, but I didn't explore that avenue).